Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics

 However, the pragmatic view can help bring these discussions of equivalence and structure into alignment.
-As we have seen in these examples, the pragmatic view indicates that we should be pluralistic regarding the actions we use to model phenomena in these theories and allows us to pragmatically update the components we consider when utilizing formal descriptions of theory structure by supplementing the standard semantic representation with boundary conditions.
+As we have seen in these examples, the pragmatic view indicates that we should be pluralistic regarding our representations of models and theories, as well as update the components we consider when utilizing formal descriptions of theory structure by supplementing the standard semantic representation with boundary conditions.
 In so doing, we can construct an argument for the equivalence of TPG and GR that also reflects the full richness of the empirical content that these theories are currently understood to possess.
-While the example of EM$_1$ and EM$_2$ is not quite as dramatic given that there are not multiple actions to choose from in representing these formulations of the theory, there is something similar going on.
-When boundary conditions are included in the formal criteria that describe theory structure, it is clear that EM$_1$ and EM$_2$ are equivalent as well and that the issue merely stemmed from adopting an overly restrictive view of the empirical content contained within the formal descriptions.
+While the example of EM$_1$ and EM$_2$ is not quite as dramatic given that the interpretational issues are not generally considered to be quite as difficult, there is something similar going on.
+When boundary conditions are included in the formal criteria that describe theory structure, it is clear that EM$_1$ and EM$_2$ are equivalent and that the issue merely stemmed from adopting an overly restrictive view of the empirical content contained within the formal descriptions.
 Furthermore, this pragmatic attitude provides flexibility in that it allows us to continuously update our understanding of theory structure as previous empirical substructures become better understood and novel empirical substructures come into view.
-In the context of these many empirical realizations surrounding boundary phenomena and their increased importance to both physicists and philosophers, it is clear that such an update is needed and that boundary conditions and phenomena must be considered in discussions of the empirical content that a theory is understood to possess.
+In the context of these many empirical realizations surrounding boundary phenomena and their increased importance to both physicists and philosophers, it is clear that such an update is needed and that boundary conditions and phenomena must be considered in discussions of theory structure and equivalence.